mattereppe/cloud-native-5g-testbed/docs/kubernetes-setup.md

 A working Linux installation is required to setup the cluster, on at least 2 servers/VMs.
 The following instructions assume a Debian-based distribution.

+If you deploy in a cloud infrastructure, anti-spoofing filters must be removed.
+A plain Kubernetes installation would only require to allow the pod network cidr (see [here](https://github.com/mattereppe/cloud-native-5g-testbed/blob/main/docs/kubernetes-setup.md#create-the-cluster)) for all VM interfaces.
+However, since cn5gt also uses an additional address range for the data network, the simplest solution is to disable anti-spoofing controls at all, as described in [OpenStack configuration](https://github.com/mattereppe/cloud-native-5g-testbed/blob/main/docs/kubernetes-setup.md#openstack-configuration).

 ## Install Kubernetes packages

 Make sure to install the following packages and their dependencies (older versions might work as well, but have not been tested):